tigerabrodi/Raveny/README.md

 ## Background and Goal :confetti_ball:

 I love food and I like cooking :yum:.
-My main goal with this project is to try building a production-ready & accessible app and along the way implement things I have learned from various workshops :blush:.
+My main goal with this project is to build a production-ready & accessible app and along the way implement things I have learned from various workshops :blush:.
 After releasing the initial version, I plan on collecting feedback for a week or two, then maintain/update this project for about 1-2 months, aside from fixing bugs and improving the UX/UI, I will probably even add new features :tada:

 ## Installation :page_with_curl: